 A Wonder-filled Invitation

-• Tuition includes a field journal, waterproof pen, and a loaner library box and hand lens.
+- Tuition includes a field journal, a loaner library box with a hand lens.
 At each class, students are provided with art materials to use with hands-on materials.
 The college offers a 10% discount for people over 60 years old.

 Wenatchee Valley College Continuing Education invites you to embark on a wonder-filled adventure by becoming a Wenatchee Naturalist.
 The next course starts once we are safe to do so, and will be filled with inquisitive valley residents.
 What exactly will class members do?
 Here is a short list I’ve developed to whet your whistle and encourage you to sign up soon!